 In another study of exercise and cognitive function, scientists found that participants who reported exercising at a moderate level (less than three times a week) or high level (three or more times a week) at the start of the study were half as likely to have developed dementia two years later, compared with those who got no exercise.

 A fourth investigation, which appeared in the January 2010 Archives of Neurology, examined the effects of vigorous aerobic exercise on mild cognitive impairment (MCI).
 People with MCI are five to 10 times more likely to develop dementia than people with normal cognitive function.
 Seattle-based researchers randomly assigned 33 women and men with MCI (average age 70) to either high-intensity aerobic exercise — 45 to 60 minutes a day, four days a week — or a stretching activity control group.
 Overall, the aerobic exercisers had greater improvements in cognitive functioning than the control group did.

 May 2010 update

 What can improve your mood, boost your ability to fend off infection, and lower your risk for heart disease, diabetes, high blood pressure, and colon cancer?
 The answer is regular exercise.
-This report answers many important questions about physical activity, from how your body changes through exercise to what diseases it helps prevent.
-It will also help guide you through starting and maintaining an exercise program that suits your abilities and lifestyle.
+It may seem too good to be true, but it's not.
+Hundreds of studies demonstrate that exercise helps you feel better and live longer.
+This report answers many important questions about physical activity.
+It will also help guide you through starting and maintaining an exercise program that suits your abilities...
 Learn more »